maciejsaw/query-string-router/README.md

 No, the action will only run when param changed.
 This prevents the unneccessary flickering of screen and uneeded DOM updates.

 ## Examples:

+## Credits:
+QueryStringRouter is based on Meteor.js front-end libraries and [repackaged by Deanius](https://github.com/deanius/mini-meteor)